-3 Improper Applications That Will Damage Your Natural Lashes
+3 Examples That Will Ruin Your Natural Lashes

 The 3 most frequent mistakes an eyelash technician can do that cause damage to your natural lashes are:

 1- Extensions are too heavy: The most important factor in choosing the appropriate lash extensions is not only the natural lash length but also the natural lash thickness.

 If the extension is too heavy, it will stress the natural lash to which it is attached.
 This could eventually lead to premature shedding and natural lash loss.

 I’ve seen super long and super thick lashes attached on thin Asian lashes!
 Sure a client might ask for “Kim Kardashian” look but as a professional, we have to look at the clients’ lashes and determine what her lashes can handle.

 2- Stickies: A sticky is when two or more lashes and/or extensions are glued together.
 Stickies are a very common culprit amongst less experienced lash artists and a frequent cause of damaged lashes.

 Here is what happens when you have stickies.

 First, you have a cluster of lashes and extensions glued together.
 Not only is it not very aesthetically pleasing, but it is also very bad for your natural lashes.

 If a natural lash in the sticky is still in the growing phase, it will continue to grow and pull on the other lashes glued to it.
 It can even pull out those other lashes.